KwatME/Medicine.md/Pathogen/Virus/Paramyxoviridae/Respiratory Syncytial Virus.md

 Children get it by 2.

-Leading cause of bronchiolitis and pneumonia in infants and children under 5.
+Leading cause of bronchiolitis and pneumonia in infants and children under 5 world wide.

 ## Therapy